lyons7/ELLViA-NLP/README.md

-Accompanying code for 'Quantitative methods' chapter in Bloomsbury Handbook of Linguistic Landscapes (2024) by Barbara Soukup and Kate Lyons.
+Accompanying code for 'Quantitative methods' chapter in the upcoming Bloomsbury Handbook of Linguistic Landscapes (2024) by Barbara Soukup and Kate Lyons.